jefflombard/svelte-sass-boilerplate/README.md

 ## Usage

 1. Start a local dev server by running `yarn dev`.
-2. On an individual component you can now add the `lang="scss"` attribute. (use `global` attribute to make styles global)
+2. On an individual component you can now add the `lang="scss"` attribute.

 ### Example of Component Styling using Sass